sadath-12/docker-k8s/README.md

 ## to setup k8s cluster following ec2-setup.txt

-# This setup is for the app <git clone -b vp-docker https://github.com/devopshydclub/vprofile-project.git>
+## This setup is for the app <git clone -b vp-docker https://github.com/devopshydclub/vprofile-project.git>

+## Make sure to match names of images and that in application properties